Fedosin/libkpa/docs/ALGORITHMS.md

 ```
 1. Collect metrics from all pods
-2. Calculate stable and panic window averages
+2. Calculate stable and burst window averages
 3. Determine desired pods: ceil(metric / target)
-4. Check panic mode:
+4. Check burst mode:
-   - If should enter → enter panic mode
+   - If should enter → enter burst mode
-   - If in panic → use max(stable, panic) desired
+   - If in burst → use max(stable, burst) desired
-   - If should exit → exit panic mode
+   - If should exit → exit burst mode
 5. Apply scale rate limits
 6. Apply scale-down delay (if configured)
 7. Apply min/max scale bounds